Downtown Grants & Incentives

 The Expanded Improvement Grant Program aims to reduce vacancy and increase business retention in Historic Overlay District (HOD) by assisting property owners and tenants with funding to renovate historic buildings for occupancy by long-term or short-term uses that generate significant pedestrian foot traffic in downtown.
 Grants may be awarded to property owners or tenants for exterior and interior improvements to commercial property within the HOD.
 This program is intended for renovations and repairs that do not exceed a total project cost of $100,000.
 This grant will match 80% of the total renovation funds to $25,000 and provide a 50% match to $50,000.

-For more information on the program and to download the application click the Extended Improvement Grants link.
+For more information on the program and to download the application click the Expanded Improvement Grants link.

 Façade Improvement Grant Program